wp-plugins/device-push/readme.txt

 5.- Send notifications from the control panel or using our API to devices into a specific area or region.
 6.- Program sending notifications at a specific time, create your own actions timeline.

+Enter the website and learn more about the service: www.devicepush.com

 == Installation ==

 To install the plugin, you just have to follow the following steps: